lukehoban/es6features/README.md

 ```

 ### Classes
-ES6 classes are a simple sugar over prototype-based OO pattern.
+ES6 classes are a simple sugar over the prototype-based OO pattern.
 Having a single convenient declarative form makes class patterns easier to use, and encourages interoperability.
 Classes support protoype-based inheritance, super calls, instance and static methods and constructors.

 ```JavaScript
 class SkinnedMesh extends THREE.Mesh {